KennethMiller777/ePortfolio/index.md

 ### JavaScript

-The final skill I wished to show off was a code that is used in association with HTML and CSS.
+The final skill I wanted to showcase was a code that is used in association with HTML and CSS.
 The following JavaScript code is a game that will display a pair of dice to the user and then save the dice number to the players score.
 Additional files to run the code involve several pictures for displaying dice, and HTML file, and a CSS file.
-I felt that displaying an example of a code that can run a website was important for versatiliy in my skillset, and showing that I'm not afraid to go out an learn something on my own, something that isn't really taught in most school programs ofr computer science.
+I felt that displaying an example of a code that can run a website was important for versatiliy in my skillset, and showing that I'm not afraid to go out an learn something on my own, something that isn't really taught in most school programs of computer science.

 ```markdown
 /*